spurgeah/ccfes-control/README.md

   - `pip install pyserial`

 ## Build library
+- Only necessary, if you made changes to the library
 - Install dependencies
   - `python -m pip install --upgrade build`
 - Build project